damies13/rfswarm/Doc/configuration_files_manager.md

 win_height = 350
 ```

-#### Graph List
+#### Configuration File Graph List
 The graph list setting is used to save graph IDs that have been created by the user in the Manager via: "Graph" > "New Graph Window".
 These graphs are saved in the configuration file when a new graph is created, and their order is reproduced here.
-This setting is used by the Manager to give the user the ability to reopen these graphs via "Graph" > "Recent" without having to save them in the script file.
+This setting is used by the Manager to give the user the ability to reopen these graphs via: "Graph" > "Recent" without having to save them in the scenario file.
 ```ini
 graph_list = 681933ac-1,68193880-2
 ```